ICECapstone/PM2.5/README.md

 ![screen shot 2019-02-13 at 9 57 37 am](https://user-images.githubusercontent.com/11530521/52683656-15ce5180-2f76-11e9-92f8-c4107b32d5bb.png)

 <b>3.
 Set up ThingSpeak: </b><br>
 If you would like to see PM readings online, please set up your ThingsSpeak channel on www.thingspeak.com.
-Gather your API key and Channel ID for use in the code.
+Gather your 'API key' and 'Channel ID' for use in the code.
 Under Channel setting, enable three fields for data gathering (field 1: PM2.5; field 2: PM1.0; field3: PM10).

 ![thingspeak](https://user-images.githubusercontent.com/11530521/52684231-2253a980-2f78-11e9-8c2a-095cd966f92f.png)

 <b>4.
 Upload the code to your NodeMCU: </b><br>
 Note: I slightly modified the original code (https://learn.adafruit.com/pm25-air-quality-sensor) to allow displaying data online via ThingSpeak.
-The code is available in this repository as PM25a.ino.
+The code is available in this repository as 'PM25a.ino'.
 You will need to replace:
 - ssid with your ssid
 - password with your Wi-Fi password
 - myWriteAPIKey with your ThingSpeak's writeAPI